pravngaur/developer_labs_old/README.md

 * If locale & country aren't matching then identify the correct locale for the given country, create redirect request to with new locale.

 ## Implementation:

 Please check the controller override in the newly created plugin_controller_override cartridge.

+# Lab 2:

+## Requirements:
+* Give flexibity to business to enable/disable the redirection from Lab1.
+* Put the redirection behind a boolean toggle switch which business can manage.

+## Implementation:

+* Create a site preference of type Boolean, name: enableLocaleRedirect.
+* Place the redirection logic behind the toggle enable check.

+Please check plugin_controller_override cartridge for more details in Lab_2 commit.

 ------------------------------------------------------------------------------------------------------------------------

 # Storefront Reference Architecture (SFRA)